Bouncing back by focusing on risk

-And despite all the precautions the live event business has taken, 2022 will see escalating rates, less capacity and long approval periods.
-At a minimum, event cancellation coverage premiums will increase at least 20% but probably a lot more.
+And despite all the precautions the live event business has taken, 2022 will see escalating rates, less capacity and long approval periods in 2022.
+At a minimum, event cancellation coverage premiums will increase 20% but probably a lot more.
 Umbrella or excess liability insurance premiums are likely to have similar increases.

-Other coverages for entertainment and live events are also rising: Property insurance is likely to rise 20% (or more) for properties in catastrophe-prone areas, and cyber insurance premiums are likely to rise 20% or more, as increased online sales of merchandise and ticket sales has created more exposure.
+Other coverages for entertainment and live events are also rising: Property insurance will rise as much as 20% for properties in catastrophe-prone areas, and cyber insurance premiums are likely to rise 20% or more, as increased online sales of merchandise and ticket sales has created more exposure.